T.N.T. for the Brain

-"T.N.T. for the Brain" is a song by German musical project Enigma, released as the second and last from their third album, Le Roi est mort, vive le Roi!
+"T.N.T. for the Brain" is a song by German musical project Enigma, released in February 1997 by Virgin / EMI as the second and last from their third album, Le Roi est mort, vive le Roi!
 (1996).
 It peaked at number 60 in the UK.

 Overview

 The Introduction samples "Horsell Common and the Heat Ray" from Jeff Wayne's Musical Version of The War of the Worlds.

 Critical reception

 British magazine Music Week rated the song three out of five, adding, "More of the same for Enigma with this second offering from their latest gold album."